segmentio/kafka-go/README.md

 #### Sarama

-If you're switching from Sarama and need/want to use the same algorithm for message partitioning, you can use the ```kafka.Hash``` balancer.  ```kafka.Hash``` routes messages to the same partitions that Sarama's default partitioner would route to.
+If you're switching from Sarama and need/want to use the same algorithm for message partitioning, you can either use the `kafka.Hash` balancer or the `kafka.ReferenceHash` balancer:
+* `kafka.Hash` = `sarama.NewHashPartitioner`
+* `kafka.ReferenceHash` = `sarama.NewReferenceHashPartitioner`

+The `kafka.Hash` and `kafka.ReferenceHash` balancers would route messages to the same partitions that the two aforementioned Sarama partitioners would route them to.

 ```go
 w := &kafka.Writer{